tonie-vandam/getting_and_cleaning_project/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Steps to work on this course project

-run_analysis.R, then it will generate a new file tiny_data.txt in your working directory.
+run_analysis.R, then it will generate a new file tidy.txt in your working directory.